eliasfreeman/simple_shell/README.md

 # simple_shell
-A simple shell project for ALX
+A simple UNIX interpreter project for ALX